 Vegan blueberry pancakes are fluffy, thick, naturally sweetened and absolutely scrumptious.
 You’d never guess that these healthy pancakes include nutritious ingredients like chickpea flour, oats, hemp hearts, chia and flax!

 Now I will admit, I love pancakes, probably more than the average person.
+(That’s why I went as far as to make a collection the very best vegan pancakes out there.)
 We make pancakes in this house a LOT. 🙂 Because of this, I really wanted to sneak in as much nutrition as possible into these fluffy blueberry pancakes so I can feel great about serving them to my family.

 As an added bonus, this healthy breakfast is also wheat free, gluten free, oil free and nut free, making them suitable for many allergies and intolerances.